andrew henderson menu

 As another treasure for big-city lovers, you’ll get some of the world’s tallest buildings interwoven with the city’s old-town architecture in Kuala Lumpur.
 This is another place where you can live in a large city for a quarter of the price you would pay at home (depending, of course, on where home is for you).

-Luckily, the visa process for Malaysia is straightforward and easygoing.
-The currency is the Malaysian ringgit, which is currently majorly undervalued, meaning your shopping is going be cheap, and investments are ripe for the picking.
+The currency is the Malaysian ringgit, which is majorly undervalued, meaning your cost of living is low, and investments are ripe for the picking.

 Hanoi, Vietnam

-The local street food scene in Hanoi is bustling with little plastic stools allowing you to sit down and enjoy your dish.
+Hanoi’s local street food scene is bustling with lots of little plastic stools, allowing you to sit down and enjoy your dish.
 Of course, you’ll also find a number of high-end restaurants available, but it’s important to experience the local way of living.
-This city is yet another example of cheap living, with a one-bedroom apartment in District One costing about $450 per month.
-Of course, cheaper and more expensive variations of this are available to suit your needs.

 Vietnamese visas typically allow you to stay in the country for 30 days with the possibility of further extensions.